 8. Forcing people to work

-Companies forcing people to working through the threat or use of violence or other forms of coercion may face liability for forced labour or slavery.
+Companies forcing people to work through the threat or use of violence or other forms of coercion may face liability under laws prohibiting forced labour or slavery.
+Using forced labour organized by state authorities, or in sectors where exploitation of workers is widespread, may also give rise to liability..

 • 8.1 VW Brazil